-But Overtype is not gone completely, and you can make a change to your Word 2010 installation an re-enable it.
+But Overtype is not gone completely, and you can make a change to your Word 2010 installation and re-enable it.
 Our tutorial below will direct you to the setting that you need to activate in order to allow for Overtype in Word 2010.

 The steps in this article will show you how to turn on Overtype Mode in Word 2010.

-- Open Microsoft Word 2010.
+Step 1: Open Microsoft Word 2010.

-- Click the File tab at the top-left corner of the window.
+Step 2: Click the File tab at the top-left corner of the window.

-- Click Options in the column at the left side of the window.
+Step 3: Click Options in the column at the left side of the window.

-- Click Advanced at the left side of the Word Options window.
+Step 4: Click Advanced at the left side of the Word Options window.

-- Check the box to the left of Use the Insert key to control overtype mode, then also check the box to the left of Use overtype mode.
+Step 5: Check the box to the left of Use the Insert key to control overtype mode, then also check the box to the left of Use overtype mode.
 Once you have finished making your changes, click the OK button at the bottom of the window.